grampae/mqxss/README.md

 **Features:**

-- **Currently only works with secure websockets however future version will supports mqtts as well.**
+- **Currently only works with mqtt servers that use secure websockets however future version will supports mqtts as well.**
 - **view hooked browsers**
 - **view past hooked (unhooked) browsers**
 - **send js to currently hooked browsers and get response if available**